-Mike Josypenko, Director of Special Projects for the Institute of Export, shares his guidance on understanding the duties and taxes in the markets you are targeting.
+Mike Josypenko, Director of Special Projects for the Institute of Export, shares his guidance on understanding the duties and taxes and understanding tariff codes in the markets you are targeting.

 What are import duties?

 Customs formalities are a major part of international trade; any goods which leave, enter or pass through a country will be subject to customs clearance procedures.
 This is true for all goods leaving the United Kingdom, apart from sales which are destined for a market within the European Union, which is a free market for movement of goods and services, and generally free of customs formalities (except for goods which are subject to excise duties – such as alcohol, tobacco, fuel oils, or perfumes).

 Export customs formalities are largely carried out for statistical and export control purposes – (although they are no less important because of this!); however when goods are imported and customs cleared in a destination country, they may be subject to customs duties.
 These are a tax imposed by countries on goods imported unto that country, and are often calculated as a percentage of the value of the goods.
 Although import duty is most often paid by the importer; this can nevertheless affect the final selling price of your goods.

 Import duties are assessed based on the customs tariff codes which relate to the goods.
 If you do not know the customs tariff codes for your goods, you should check this out urgently, by visiting the UK trade tariff website.
 There is also further guidance on tariff classification.

 Although customs tariffs vary from country to country, most tariffs are based on the Harmonized System (H.S.) of classification, which means that the first six digits of a tariff number are the same in any country which uses the Harmonized System.

 Once you find the correct tariff for your goods, you can find out what the import duty is likely to be in any overseas market by visting the EU Market Access Database.